 The Remote Keyless Entry (RKE) transmitter functions work up to 60 m (195 ft) away from the vehicle.

-There are other conditions which can affect the performance of the transmitter.
+Other conditions can affect the performance of the transmitter.
 See Remote Keyless Entry (RKE) System on page 2-2.

 With Remote Start and Power Liftgate Shown, Without Similar